Lemon Curd

 Too little heat, and it stays runny.

-Too much heat, and those proteins tighten too fast—giving you scrambled eggs instead of silky curd.
+Too much heat, and those proteins tighten too quickly, squeezing out liquid and giving you scrambled eggs instead of silky curd.

-That’s why we stir constantly and keep the heat gentle.
-We’re guiding the process, not rushing it.
+That’s why we stir constantly and keep the heat gentle—we’re not just mixing, we’re controlling how those proteins change.

 Why Each Ingredient Matters